 Working closely with business and industry, Yukon University develops programs designed to address labour force needs.
 This means that students will obtain accreditation that helps them compete in the 21st century workforce.
 From 2016 forward, Yukon University is including as a learning outcome, that all students graduating from a diploma, degree or certificate program will possess core competency knowledge of Yukon First Nations and modern day land claims through a core competency program.
 This is part of Yukon University’s commitment to provide a welcoming and culturally sensitive environment for all.

 The University’s Yukon Research Centre (YRC) conducts research and develops innovation with national and international partners on climate change, cold climate innovation, environmental science, society and culture, and technology innovation.
 The YRC is solving northern problems with northern expertise through partnerships with government, First Nations, industry, communities and entrepreneurs.
-The YRC is also committed to expanding the culture and capacity of our students to conduct research within the College and throughout Yukon.
+The YRC is also committed to expanding the culture and capacity of our students to conduct research within the University and throughout Yukon.
 Beyond the classroom, you can get involved with Yukon Research Centre (YRC), ranked second in the nation for research intensity and tenth for research funding according to Canada’s Top 50 Research Colleges 2013.

 The Centre for Northern Innovation in Mining (CNIM) is Yukon University’s state-of-the-art facility providing education, training and research.
 CNIM provides service to industry and training for students that are unique within the country, thanks to sophisticated facilities, mobile classrooms and high-tech simulators.
 The Centre’s close access to working mine sites and to reclamation and mineral exploration areas gives students real world experience.